 4. A favorite Hanukkah tradition is the exchanging of gifts.
 Planting a tree is a great gift any time of year, but make it special for Hanukkah by planting a tree in Israel.
 Organizations like The Jewish National Fund will plant a tree in a location of your choice for just 18 dollars with a certificate and your personal message.

-5. The table is the best place to go green with plant-based meals.
+5. The table is the best place to go green with plant based meals.
 Holidays the world over are observed with special foods and on Hanukkah, Potato Latkes are essential holiday fare.
-Perfect Potato Latkes are entirely plant-based and absolutely delicious!
+These Perfect Potato Latkes are vegan and absolutely delicious!

 Unlike the usual potato batter that will quickly begin to leach an off-color liquid into the bowl, our batter maintains fresh color and cohesiveness throughout the cooking process.